AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-47336-something-went-wrong-error-when-dismissing-notifications-adobe-commerce-admin.md

 ---
-title: "ACSD-47336: [!UICONTROL Something went wrong] error when dismissing notifications in the Adobe Commerce Admin"
+title: "ACSD-47336: [!UICONTROL Something went wrong] error when dismissing notifications in Adobe Commerce Admin"
 description: Apply the ACSD-47336 patch to fix the Adobe Commerce issue where the user sees _[!UICONTROL Something went wrong.]_ error when dismissing notifications in the [!DNL Commerce] Admin.
 ---

-# ACSD-47336: [!UICONTROL something went wrong] error notifications dismissed Adobe Commerce Admin
+# ACSD-47336: [!UICONTROL Something went wrong] error when dismissing notifications in Adobe Commerce Admin

 The ACSD-47336 patch fixes the issue where the user sees the _[!UICONTROL Something went wrong.]_ error when dismissing notifications in the [!DNL Commerce] Admin.
-This patch is available when the [[!DNL Quality Patches Tool (QPT)]](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/announcements/commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.html) 1.1.24 is installed.
+This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.24 is installed.
 The patch ID is ACSD-47336.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.6.

 ## Affected products and versions